triton-inference-server/perf_analyzer/genai-perf/README.md

 The HuggingFace tokenizer to use to interpret token metrics from prompts and responses.
 The value can be the name of a tokenizer or the filepath of the tokenizer. (default: `hf-internal-testing/llama-tokenizer`)

+##### `--tokenizer-revision <str>`

+The specific tokenizer model version to use.
+It can be a branch name, tag name, or commit ID. (default: `main`)

+##### `--tokenizer-trust-remote-code`

+Allow custom tokenizer to be downloaded and executed.
+This carries security risks and should only be used for repositories you trust.
+This is only necessary for custom tokenizers stored in HuggingFace Hub.  (default: `False`)

 ##### `-v`
 ##### `--verbose`